iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 - Requests might be scheduled by the user by specifying a time locking condition on the output.
 The output can not be spent before the time locking period expires.

-As we can see, there are couple new concepts with regards to outputs that we need to support for the smart contract use case:
+As we can see, there are couple new concepts regarding outputs that we need to support for the smart contract use case:
 - **alias locking**
 - **metadata tied to the output**
 - **fallback unlocking mechanism**